kiba/Writings/fac/chp18_the_ball.md

 "That's not the point, but they could just as easily develop a bomb to drop on any of the kigndom, and they could do it tomorrow as soon as a new rocket is developed."

 "There's no evidence that they would meant any us harm," the queen of Mantle said.
 "And their level of cooperation with the kingdoms gave us insight into their magnificent industrial capability.
-Or do you suggest that we should plifer the kingdom for all their secrets without giving anything back?"
+Or do you suggest that we should pilfer the kingdom for all their secrets without giving anything back?"

 "Are you in league with Mechatron?
 I thought you were our queen."